xniine/rocket-integration/readme.md

 Running in ubuntu 20.04

-- rocket - scala modules to compile the rocket-chip into verilog file
+> - rocket - scala modules to compile the rocket-chip into verilog file
-- rocket-chip - rocket-chip main code
+> - rocket-chip - rocket-chip main code
-- rocket-chip-blocks - rocket-chip peripheral devices developed by sifive
+> - rocket-chip-blocks - rocket-chip peripheral devices developed by sifive
-- test - source code to run rocket chip with verilator and simulated ddr and qspi
+> - test - source code to run rocket chip with verilator and simulated ddr and qspi
-- u-boot - boot loader to embeded in bootROM and (later) start the linux
+> - u-boot - boot loader to embeded in bootROM and (in later phase) start the linux
-- opensbi - firmware required to boot linux
+> - opensbi - firmware required to boot linux
-- busybox - source code for busybox ramdisk as rootfs
+> - busybox - source code for busybox ramdisk as rootfs
-- tftpboot - tftp root folder to transfer the linux fit image (for u-boot netowrk boot)
+> - tftpboot - tftp root folder to transfer the linux fit image (for u-boot netowrk boot)
+> - mku3pa - vivado project for rocket-chip running in fpga

 ### To Build:
   ```